getsentry/publish/README.md

  1. We want releases to require formal approvals from a limited set of release managers
  1. We want all the above to not discourage from any engineer initiating a release

-## Usage
+## Setup

-1. Set up [Craft](https://github.com/getsentry/craft/) for your repo
+1. Set up [Craft](https://github.com/getsentry/craft/) for your repo and use GitHub as status and artifacts provider:
+    ```yaml
+    statusProvider:
+      name: github
+    artifactProvider:
+      name: github
+    ```
-1. Add [action-prepare-release](https://github.com/getsentry/action-prepare-release/) to your project in a release workflow:
+1. Add [action-prepare-release](https://github.com/getsentry/action-prepare-release/) to your project in a release workflow under `.github/workflows/release.yml`:
     ```yaml
     name: Release
     on: